A Trick of the Light

 Over the next couple of days, the pair played a careful game of staying close to Geon Woo without looking like they were staying close to Geon Woo.
 But on the fifth day of the cruise, something odd happened.
 While Levi and Madeline were having breakfast in the restaurant, they noticed the Hyuns asking to be seated at the closest available table.

 And Geon Woo was no longer wearing the dazzling blue gemstone.

 On top of that, he was intentionally staring at Madeline as if trying to get her attention.
-Madeline gave Geon Woo a wide smile, which melted into a frown as she turned back around to face Levi.
+Madeline gave Geon Woo a friendly smile, which melted into a frown as she turned back around to face Levi.
 His brown eyes met hers, and reading her expression, changed the pleasant look on his face to one of pleading.

 “Emily...” he began loudly enough for the Hyuns to hear, trying to take her hand at the table, “I said I was sorry.
 I just wanted us to be happy.
 I figured if I took the job and moved us to France, I could spoil you like this all the time.”

-Levi’s puppy eyes were purely adorable, but Madeline completely suppressed the giggle she wanted to make, and kept her body language bitter.
+Levi’s puppy eyes were purely adorable, but Madeline completely suppressed the giggle she wanted to make and kept her body language bitter.

 Theatrically, she pulled her hand away.